 Why study the Septuagint?

 (1) With the exception of the Dead Sea Scrolls, the Septuagint antedate by many centuries the oldest existing Hebrew manuscripts (Masoretic Text).
 It was made between two and three centuries, before the Christian era, and that no other version (except the one used by Plato as maintained by Aristobulus) existed before that era.
 To judge from the prologue to Ecclesiasticus, the Septuagint was substantially completed before 131 B.C.
+Thus, the Septuagint is useful and even necessary for a just consideration of the problems of the Hebrew text and its interpretation.

 (2) The Septuagint is very important in textual criticism of the Hebrew Bible, because translators of the Septuagint adhered too closely to the Hebrew idiom to be even tolerable Greek.
 This closeness of rendering generally enables us to decide without difficulty the Hebrew original used by the translators.
 If we had the original Septuagint before us we could restore the Hebrew text from which it was made with comparatively certainty.